-Total Projected Budget: \$500,000.00 Total HUD Disaster Recovery Funds: \$500,000.00 Obligated HUD Disaster Funds to Date: \$226,810.00 Unobligated HUD Disaster Funds to Date: \$273,190.00 Cumulative HUD Disaster Funds to Date: \$226,810.00
+Total Projected Budget: \$500,000.00 Total HUD Disaster Recovery Funds: \$500,000.00 Obligated HUD Disaster Funds to Date: \$265,452.00 Unobligated HUD Disaster Funds to Date: \$234,548.00 Cumulative HUD Disaster Funds to Date: \$265,452.00 of Persons benefitting 150 333 -------------------------- ----- -----

 Measure Description Expected Quantity Cumulative to Date

 of Low/Mod Income persons benefitting N/A 0

 of Low-Income persons benefitting N/A 0

 of buildings (non-residential) N/A 0

-of Businesses 5 10
+of Businesses 5 11

-of Persons benefitting 150 317

 The WTC Employment Training Assistance Program (ETAP), established by the Empire State Development Corporation (ESDC), in cooperation with the Lower Manhattan Development Corporation (LMDC) and the New York City Economic Development Corporation (EDC), provides assistance to small businesses and not-for-profit organizations to offer training opportunities to their employees in Lower Manhattan.
-An initial \$10 million had been allocated to ETAP from a \$2 billion federal appropriation made available to LMDC through HUD.
-In

-August 2003, a reallocation of ETAP funds to the BRG program was made and the ETAP budget was reduced to \$500,000.
+An initial \$10 million had been allocated to ETAP.
+In August 2003, a reallocation of ETAP funds to the BRG program was made and the ETAP budget was reduced to \$500,000.
 This reallocation was made based on an evaluation of the program's popularity and the additional funding needs of the BRG program.
 As of May 12, 2003 ESDC no longer accepted eligible applications for ETAP due to the reallocation the funds.
 Through that date, ESDC had received 24 applications for training assistance.
-As of June 30, 2004, twelve grants were disbursed to ten businesses for \$226,809.25 to assist in training 317 new and retained employees.
-No activity has taken place during the 3rd Quarter of 2004.
-The remaining incomplete approved applications will continue to be reviewed for eligibility.
+As of December 31, 2004, thirteen grants were disbursed to eleven businesses for \$265,452 to assist in training 333 new and retained employees.
+The remaining incomplete approved applications must submit all reimbursement documents by February 2005 to be considered for funding, as per program guidelines.